Backup QBs Dobbs, Minshew shine, Eagles edge Browns 21-20

 AP Sports Writer

-Dobbs scored on a 3-yard run in the first quarter and had his second strong performance of the preseason for the Browns (1-1), who are hoping he can be their No. 2 QB behind Jacoby Brissett while Watson serves an 11-game suspension.
+Dobbs scored on a 3-yard run in the first quarter — one play after a sensational 36-yard scamper — and had his second strong preseason performance for the Browns (1-1), who are hoping he can be their No. 2 quarterback behind Jacoby Brissett while Watson serves an 11-game suspension.

+While he’s only attempted 17 passes in the regular season since being drafted in 2017, Dobbs looks seasoned, prepared and confident.

+“I always feel ready,” Dobbs said.
+“Whenever my number’s called, I prepared a ton, watched a lot of football in my time in the NFL.
+So whenever my number is called as you saw today, and last week and in the future, I plan on being prepared and going out and executing.”

 Dobbs finished 14 of 20 for 141 yards before Josh Rosen replaced him in the third quarter.
 Dobbs, who signed with Cleveland in April, has been ahead of Rosen throughout camp and probably will stay there.

+On his scoring run, Dobbs fumbled the snap and scooped it up before taking off toward the end zone.

+“I kind of ran exactly what the running back would have run, so may or may not have stole his touchdown,” Dobbs said with a laugh.
+“I told D’Ernest (Johnson) I’ll get him back for it for sure.”

-Eagles’ second-string QB Gardner Minshew was equally effective, leading Philadelphia’s offense on two long touchdown drives in the first half.
+Philadelphia’s backup QB job belongs to Gardner Minshew and he was equally effective, leading the second-team offense on two long touchdown drives.

 With starting QB Jalen Hurts in street clothes on Philly’s sideline, Minshew directed a 14-play opening drive and followed it with a 17-play march, both ending in short TD runs for the Eagles (1-1).